Life is so much easier when you have the right tool for a job.

 For most people, having a torque wrench that can handle tire changes is sufficient.
 If you’re a budding mechanic, you’ll probably need something more.

-There are four common sizes, with each size geared toward a different job—although there may be some crossover at times between to sizes.
+There are four common sizes, with each size geared toward a different job—although there may be some crossover at times between the sizes.

 - 3/4 to 1-inch